 Mairi’s Community Garden

-Click here to view our Garden Video (taken before the playspace was upgraded)
+Click here to view our Garden Video showing our new Playspace.

 Around 2004 the idea of creating a sensory garden for people with memory loss, early onset dementia or physical disability was floated and grasped, pursued and powered by Mairi Spedding over the next 5 years.
 Therefore, Mairi’s Garden holds historical relevance and is dedicated to Mairi Spedding the well-loved co-ordinator of Eastwood Community Centre for 19 years until her battle with cancer finally ended in September 2009.

 Mairi’s Garden was designed by a horticultural therapist Glenda Williams of the Horticultural Therapy Society and funded by the City of Burnside and the Department of Families and Communities.
 The Garden is based on sensory principles, incorporating seating which enables a visitor to interact with the sensory benefits of the plants.
 The design is intentional, it takes into account the needs of the people who will use it.
 Look at the pathways and notice the familiar red brick patterns and concentric circles it uses.
 These familiar patterns help to minimise disorientation for people who experience memory loss and soothe the thoughts of others.
 There are seats built into curved raised beds to allow for passive involvement in gardening activities – so if you can’t be a gardener then you can sit and watch the gardeners.